-Housing Provision Housing Requirement for Stafford Borough 10,000 Housing Completions 1/4/2011 to 31/3/201331/3/2012 731 425 (MM11) Potential Number of New Homes - Sustainable Settlement Hierarchy Stafford Town Total requirement 7,2007,000 ( MM11) Completions - 1/4/2011 to 31/3/2013 31/3/2012 262 119 Commitments at 31/03/2013 31/3/2012 (discounted by 10%) 1,505 1,521 New provision 5,233 5.560 (MM11) Stone Town Total requirement 8001,000 ( MM11) Completions - 1/4/2011 to 31/3/2013 31/3/2012 10964 Commitments at 31/03/2013 31/3/2012 (discounted by 10%) 291 267 New provision 600 4 01 (MM11) Key Service Villages Total requirement 1,200 Completions - 1/4/2011 to 31/3/2013 31/3/2012 134 99 Commitments at 31/03/2013 31/3/2012 (discounted by 10%) 529 47 2 New provision 537 6 29 (MM11) Rest of Borough AreaOther Borough Areas-Total requirement 800
+Housing Provision

+Housing Requirement for Stafford Borough 10,000

+Housing Completions 1/4/2011 to 31/3/2012 425

+Potential Number of New Homes - Sustainable Settlement Hierarchy

+Stafford Town Total requirement 7,200

+Completions - 31/3/2012 119

+Current commitments at 31/3/2012 (discounted by 10%) 1,521

+New provision 5,560

+Stone Town Total requirement 800

+Completions - 31/3/2012 64

+Current commitments at 31/3/2012 (discounted by 10%) 267

+New provision 469

+Key Service Villages Total requirement 1,200

+Completions - 31/3/2012 99

+Current commitments at 31/3/2012 (discounted by 10%) 472

+New provision 629

+Other Borough Areas Total requirement 800

+Housing Provision

-Housing Provision Completions - 1/4/2011 to 31/3/2013 31/3/2012 226 143 Commitments at 31/03/2013 31/3/2012 (discounted by 10%) 358 360 New provision 216 297 (MM11)
+Completions - 31/3/2012 143

+Current commitments at 31/3/2012 (discounted by 10%) 360

+New provision 297

 6.55 As set out above the scale of new provision is for 10,000 new houses over the Plan period with requirements across Stafford, Stone, the Key Service Villages and other areas of the Borough.
 The latest Strategic Housing Land Availability Assessment (SHLAA) identifies that there is sufficient potential housing land available and deliverable across all of these areas to meet the new provision.
 The NPPF states that "local planning authorities must identify and update annually a supply of specific deliverable sites sufficient to provide five years worth of housing against their housing requirements, with an additional buffer of 5% to ensure choice and competition in the market for land.
 Local authorities with a record of persistent under delivery should increase the buffer to 20%".
 The latest 5 year housing land statement for Stafford Borough demonstrates that there is more than 6 years supply of land for new houses, based on current completions and commitments.
-(AM38) Further delivery of housing land is identified in the SHLAA as being deliverable in this time period.
+Further delivery of housing land is identified in the SHLAA as being deliverable in this time period.